coreos/tectonic-rpms/rpm/tectonic-worker/INSTALL.md

   - Make relevant changes to `/etc/sysconfig/tectonic-worker`
   - Copy the cluster "Kubeconfig" file to the path `/etc/kubernetes/kubeconfig`
-  - Enable and start the service
+  - Enable and start the `kubelet` service

-In some situations users may also need to configure Firewalld.
+In some situations users may also need to configure firewalld.

 ### Copy the `kubeconfig` file from the Tectonic Installer to the host

-The [Tectonic installer][2] generates a `kubeconfig` file which is used by all Tectonic workers to authenticate to the API server.
+The [Tectonic Installer][2] generates a `kubeconfig` file which is used by all Tectonic workers to authenticate to the API server.
 As this file is identical on all hosts, it can be retrieved from an existing worker, a node in the control plane, or from the assets bundle created by the installer.